If you want to add a romantic, elegant aesthetic to your home and garden, there’s no better way to do it than by adding

-One other kind of clematis you should pay particular attention to is the Etoile Violette Clematis.
+One other types of clematis you should pay particular attention to is the Etoile Violette Clematis.
 This plant is perfect for warm areas where large clematis plants won’t grow.
 It’s hardy in zones 4 through 9.
 Clematis vines grow well in partial shade.

 #4.
 Passion Vine

 The flower looks quite exotic and grows best in a tropical climate.
 It blooms all the way from May to September, though.
 This tropical climbing vine needs to be protected when grown outside of its climate range.
 This vine plant needs full sun to partial shade to look its best.

 #5.
 Hyacinth Bean Vine

-This unique vine with purple flowers has gorgeous green and purple foliage along with spectacular heads of purple-pink flowers.
+This unique hyacinth bean vine has gorgeous dark green and purple foliage along with spectacular heads of purple-pink flowers.
 These flowers generally appear late in the summer and last long into fall.

 Once the flowers of the purple hyacinth bean vine die back, each plant develops pods like seed heads.
 This sun-loving annual is a great choice if you need a canopy over a trellis or arbor.
 This climbing plant closely resembles sweet pea when flowering and should not be confused.

 Don’t get too excited about the seed pods (which look like beans), though, they might look like edible fruit, but you really don’t want to try them.
 They’re toxic unless they are cooked properly, so you’re best off just using this plant as a decorative ornamental plant with stunning purple, pink flowers.

 #6.
 Blue Sky Vine

 Distantly related to the black-eyed Susan vine, this plant produces large, cuplike flowers.
 Although the flowers are often blue, some cultivars produce flowers that are closer to purple with a bluish purple hue.
 The plant is also known as the Bengal clock vine and is an extremely vigorous vine.
 You can easily grow more than 20 feet in just one growing season.
 Take care where you plant these flowering plants, they prefer locations with access to full sun.